Fall 2022 – Global Affairs & U.S. Foreign Policy Institute

-Outside experts will join courses 2, 3, 4 & 5 to stimulate discussion and allow students to ask them questions directly.
-Background reading materials will be given to students before the start of the session, and each week in advance of the next course.
-Outside experts who spoke to the Summer Session of the Institute included: Fmr.
+Outside experts will join classes 2, 3, 4, 5 & 6 to stimulate discussion and allow students to ask them questions directly.
+Background reading materials will be given to students before the start of the session, and each week in advance of the next class.
+Outside experts who spoke to recent sessions of the Institute included: Fmr.
 FBI Supervisory Special Agent; Fmr.
-CIA Senior Analyst; Middle East journalist & analyst; university Dean & expert on East Asia; and New York Times national energy business correspondent.
-A similar selection of experts will join the fall Session of the Institute.
+CIA Senior Analyst; Fmr.
+U.S. Ambassador; Fmr.
+Venezuelan diplomat; Middle East journalist & analyst; Fmr. cybersecurity expert for the U.S. State Department; University Dean & expert on East Asia; and a New York Times national energy business correspondent.
+A similar A similar selection of experts will join the fall Session of the Institute.

-Courses will be held once per week on Tuesday (except the week of Thanksgiving) from 6:00-8:45 pm with a 10-minute break in the middle of each course.
-Depending upon CDC guidelines and Houston area vaccination rates at the time, it is planned for all courses to be held in person in the Council’s conference room and for all, or most, of the outside experts to join the class in person.
-At the end of Course 7, the last course of the session, students will be invited to make a short presentation and lead a short discussion with the class on a topic of their choosing.
+Courses will be held once per week on Tuesday from 6:00-8:45 pm with a 10-minute break in the middle of each course.
+Courses are held in person in the Council’s conference room and most, if not all, of the outside experts will join the class in person.
+At the end of Course 7, the last course of the session, students have the option to make a short presentation and lead a short discussion with the class on a topic of their choosing.

 Course 1 – ‘How the Modern World Order Came to Be’ and Course Overview & Student Introductions

-Course 2 – ‘The Rise of the US and its Role in the World’
+Course 2 – ‘The Rise of the U.S. and Its Involvement in Latin America’

-Course 4 – ‘Special Topics: The US’s Role in the Middle East and How Energy Shapes Geopolitics’
+Course 3 – ‘Special Topics: The U.S.’s Role in the Middle East & How Energy Shapes Geopolitics’

-Course 5 – ‘The Rise of China, the Resurgence of Russia and Other Challenges for Democracy & American Influence’
+Course 5 – ‘The Rise of China, the Resurgence of Russia and Other Challenges for Democracy & U.S. Influence’